alvarezbatet/SpeedCameraDetector/README.md

 # SpeedCameraDetector
-Detector for traffic speed-cameras using the kivy library in python.
+Android app for Detecting traffic speed-cameras while you drive.
+Uses the kivy library in Python.
+Compilation needs to be done in Linux.